SRombauts/UEPlasticPlugin/README.md

 - Mac and Linux

 #### Feature Requests (post v1.0)
-- improve "status" efficiency by requesting status of the workspace root instead of file by file
 - fire a global "status" command at startup (to populate the cache) to fix wrong context menu on content folders ("Mark for Add")
 - add a top-menu "Sync/Update" instead of "Sync" on folder's context menu
 - add a top-menu option to "undo all changes" in the project